nbicocchi/learn-microservices/modules/distributed-algorithms/slides/0 - Distributed algorithms.md

 Based on a **logical circle structure**.
 Each node is aware only of its immediate successor.

+* **Mechanism:**
-* **Mechanism:** When a node detects a leader failure, it creates an "Election" message containing its own ID and sends it to its neighbor.
+  * When a node detects a leader failure, it creates an "Election" message containing its own ID and sends it to its neighbor.
   * Each node receiving the message adds its ID to the list and passes it forward.
   * Once the message returns to the initiator (completing the full circle), the node identifies the highest ID in the list as the winner.
   * A second round of messages is sent to inform the entire ring of the new leader.

 * **Strengths:** More organized and predictable; prevents network "flooding."
 * **Weaknesses:** Slower performance (requires a full cycle) and vulnerable if another node in the ring fails during the election process.

 ### Real Software

-* **etcd** – Uses the **Raft consensus algorithm** to elect a leader that coordinates updates to the cluster state.
-Widely used by **Kubernetes** for cluster coordination and leader election among control-plane components.
-* **Apache Kafka** – Uses **leader election for partition leaders**, so one broker handles reads and writes for each partition while followers replicate the data.
-* **Eureka** – In a **cluster of Eureka servers**, one instance is designated as the **“replication leader”** to manage **replicating registry information** across all nodes.
-Other servers synchronize with this leader to ensure consistent service registration and availability.
+* Raft-based strong consensus: etcd, Kafka, Consul, Nomad
+* Paxos-like: ZooKeeper
+* Quorum-based / bully / ring: Redis Sentinel, Hazelcast

 ---